btorpey/btorpey.github.io/content/clocks.md

-Both of these problems are solved in more recent CPUs: a *constant* TSC keeps all TSC's synchronized across all cores in a system, and an *invariant* (or *nonstop*) TSC keeps the TSC running at a constant rate regardless of changes in CPU frequency.
+Both of these problems are solved in more recent CPUs: a *constant* TSC keeps all TSC's synchronized across all cores in a system, and an *invariant* (or *nonstop*) TSC keeps the TSC running at a fixed rate regardless of changes in CPU frequency.
 To check whether your CPU supports one or both, execute the following and examine the values output in flags: